StevenBlack/k7waterfront/topic/PressRelease-CORK-2008-11-10.md

 This includes the traditional Offshore (PHRF) event, one design Keelboats, Able Sail and international dinghy classes.
 This event will feature enhanced social package. -- The Blues Festival is on in Kingston at the same time and will provide excellent opportunities to enjoy the Kingston night life.

-The CORK events include ''events for all ages and experience levels''.
+The CORK events include **events for all ages and experience levels**.
 The new format will provide  appropriate challenges for the diverse fleets we have in each event.
 The change will enable us to better align each event with the skill level and focus of the participants.
 Based on feedback from the Sailing Community, volunteers and partners, the Board of CORK/Sail Kingston has decided to modify the competition format as described.

 The three events combine to include all ages and experience levels, providing skill appropriate events for developing athletes and elite athletes as well as the lifelong sailor.